-The ultra-high-definition screen resolution, which is also known as UHD, 4K, or 4K UHD, has become the most popular resolution across our TV screens – and many of our PC monitors too.
-Below you'll find a beginner's guide to what 4K is and why you should care about it.
+4K is a screen resolution.
+This ultra-high-definition screen resolution, which is also known as UHD, 4K, or 4K UHD, has become the most popular resolution across most TV screens you can buy today – as well as many PC monitors you’ll find too.

-Nowadays, 4K is the most common resolution you’ll find for brand new television sets.
-The TV tech has now surpassed the likes of HD and Full HD.
-This means it's become the go-to pixel resolution for those looking for a crisp and detailed TV picture.
+4K is the most common resolution you’ll find for all brand new television sets these days, surpassing both HD and Full HD to become the resolution of choice (except on small TVs, that is) for those looking for a crisp and detailed TV picture.

-You'll see the term ‘4K’ all over in-store televisions, plastered on tech retailer websites and in a lot of our TV reviews here on TechRadar.
-However, it's important to note that 4K isn't the only top TV tech option these days.
-4K tech now has plenty of competition in 8K resolution that’s utilized in 8K TVs, which is an even sharper resolution that's starting to gain traction in the TV market – but, for now, 4K TVs still reigns supreme.
+You'll have likely seen ‘4K’ all over in-store televisions, plastered on tech retailer websites and in many of our TV reviews here on TechRadar.
+But although 4K might be common nowadays, it isn't the only top TV tech option.
+4K tech now has plenty of competition in 8K resolution which you’ll find in the best 8K TVs.
+This is an even sharper resolution that's starting to gain traction in the TV market and is worth keeping an eye on – but, for now, 4K TVs still reign supreme.

 - Best 4K TV 2021: the Ultra HD TVs worth buying now